SlicerDMRI/SupWMA/README.md

 # SupWMA

-This repository releases the source code, pre-trained model and testing sample for the work, "SupWMA: consistent and efficient tractography parcellation of superficial white matter with deep learning," which is accepted by the 2022 IEEE International Symposium on Biomedical Imaging (ISBI).
+This repository releases the source code, pre-trained model and testing sample for the work, "SupWMA: consistent and efficient tractography parcellation of superficial white matter with deep learning," which is accepted by the ISBI 2022 (finalist for best paper award).

 Compared to several state-of-the-art methods, SupWMA obtains a highly consistent and accurate SWM parcellation result.
 In addition, the computational speed of SupWMA is much faster than other methods.